microsoft/react-native-windows/vnext/docs/NativeModules.md

 # Native Modules and React Native Windows

-*This documentation is very much a work in progress*
+*This documentation is very much a work in progress, however you can see the current state of working code in the [packages/microsoft-reactnative-sampleapps](../../packages/microsoft-reactnative-sampleapps)*

 React Native can interop with your own custom native code from within your JavaScript app code.
 There are two main scenarios for developers: *Native Modules* and *View Managers*.